 Don’t Despise Small Beginnings

 Don’t judge where you are going by where you are now.
-One of my favorite stories in the Bible is about Jeroboam.
-When Solomon reigned there was a man that started as a “lowly” construction worker and ended being king.
 The humility it takes to be excellent in a job you’re unhappy with may very well be the leadership skill needed for the next season of your life.